NORTH LAKE TAHOE IS HOME TO THE LARGEST ALPINE LAKE IN NORTH AMERICA. SURROUNDED BY THE SIERRA NEVADA MOUNTAIN RANGE,

-Basecamp Hotel Tahoe City is happy to partner with the Lake Tahoe Dance Collective to extend a special 20% savings to guests attending the 2019 Lake Tahoe Dance Festival in July!
-Enter code LTDF2020 when booking using the link below or call 530-580-8430 and reference the code for assistance booking.
+Basecamp Hotel Tahoe City is happy to partner with the Lake Tahoe Dance Collective to extend a special 20% savings to guests attending the 2022 Lake Tahoe Dance Festival in July!
+Call 530-580-8430 and reference the code LTDANCE2022 for assistance booking.

 Emerald Bay is a short drive from Tahoe City and can be accessed via Highway 89.
 It is the only inlet on the lake and is home to Lake Tahoe’s only island, Fannette Island.
 Emerald Bay is located within Emerald Bay State Park and spans 1,533 acres.
 Emerald Bay State Park is home to many landmarks, but most famously, the park is home to Vikingsholm Castle, a popular tourist destination rich in history and architecture.
 A National landmark, Vikingsholm is one mile downhill from Highway 89 and offers tours daily in the summer.

 The Yoga Room is a space for all things Yoga.
 Asana, community, support, self-growth.
 This is a space for us to share the human experience.
 Sign up for the class that best aligns with your spirit on our updated online schedule.

 The Yoga Room is located in Tahoe City, in the Cobblestone Center up the stairs above Uncorked Wine Bar.
 The studio has vaulted ceilings, plenty of natural light, and beautiful views of Lake Tahoe.
 Props including blocks, blankets, bolsters and straps are available for all students to use.
 Mats are available to rent for $2.